shahidyousafxai/Frontend-Code-Challenge/README.md

 Once the dependancies are installed, you can start the Node Js application server by running: `npm start` and React Js application server by running: `yarn start`

 The Node Js Server will be running on port `5000`.
-I f you want to change the port, please make sure you change it in react project as well in `static/src/services/constant.js`
+If you want to change the port, please make sure you change it in react project as well in `static/src/services/constant.js`

 Once the server is running, you can access the start page by opening your browser to `http://localhost:3000`